John-McClane/wp-experience-api/readme.txt

 = EXTRA EXTRA NOTES: =
-* Note that the plugin uses the TinCanPHP library (https://github.com/RusticiSoftware/TinCanPHP/), please make sure that it is updated regularly as well!
+* Note that the plugin uses the [TinCanPHP library](https://github.com/RusticiSoftware/TinCanPHP/), please make sure that it is updated regularly as well!
 Current version is 1.1.1.

 == Frequently Asked Questions ==